HeySeorakHeySeorak

 Reviewed by HeySeorak editorial team

-Fares, discount blackout dates, ticket flow, refund rules, boarding rules, and accessibility notes were rechecked on May 19, 2026 against the official Sorak Cable Car fare, instructions, and FAQ pages, plus the VisitKorea listing.
+SEO refresh on 2026-06-11 after reviewing Google Search Console cable-car queries ending 2026-06-08.
+Seoraksan-cluster links were expanded on 2026-06-17.
+Fares, discount blackout dates, ticket flow, refund rules, boarding rules, daily homepage schedule behavior, operating-hour rules, and accessibility notes were rechecked against the official Sorak Cable Car homepage, fare, instructions, and FAQ pages.

 seoraksancable-carplanningfirst-time